CESOP reporting: rules, thresholds and who must file

 9. FAQ

-If I send the information to my local tax authorities, will they forward it to the other countries?
+If I file with my home tax authority, will it forward to the other countries?

 What counts as a “cross-border” payment?

 Yes.
 It is a per-payee, per-quarter test.
-A payee that crossed 25 in Q1 but receives only 10 from you in Q2 falls out of scope for Q2.
+A payee that crossed 25 in Q1 but receives only 10 from you in Q2 is out of scope for Q2.

 What about refunds and reversals?

-Refunds linked to a reportable original payment are themselves reportable, with a flag connecting the two.
+A refund linked to a reportable original payment is itself reportable, with a flag connecting the two.
 Stand-alone reversals follow the same rule as a payment.

 Do I report the payer’s data?